CPA Buddy logo CPA Buddy

 How much should a small accounting firm budget for practice management software?

-Small accounting firms should budget $9-60 per user per month for quality practice management software.
-For a solo practitioner, expect $108-720/year.
-For a 5-person firm, budget $540-3,600/year.
-CPA Buddy starting at just $9/month for solo practitioners ($108/year) provides exceptional value for small firms.
+Small accounting firms should budget $24-60 per user per month for quality practice management software.
+For a solo practitioner, expect $240-720/year.
+For a 5-person firm, budget $1,400-3,600/year.
+CPA Buddy starting at just $24 USD/month for solo practitioners ($240 USD/year with annual billing — 2 months free) provides exceptional value for small firms.

 Can a solo practitioner justify practice management software costs?

 Absolutely.
-If software costs just $9/month ($108/year) and saves you even 5 hours per month, that is 60 hours per year.
-If your time is worth $100/hour, that is $6,000 in value for just $108 in cost — a 55x return on investment.
+If software costs just $24 USD/month ($240 USD/year with annual billing) and saves you even 5 hours per month, that is 60 hours per year.
+If your time is worth $100/hour, that is $6,000 in value for just $240 USD in cost — a 25x return on investment.
 Plus improved client experience often leads to more referrals and higher retention.

 How long does it take a small firm to implement practice management software?